 Central America is truly a place to fall in love with nature – be it dense, wildlife-filled forests, white beaches with irresistible waters, or vast jungle-ringed lakes – and you’ll get to experience it all on this memorable small ship adventure cruise.
 Aboard the M/S Panorama, cruise along the Pacific Coast and choose to explore lush nature reserves, snorkel among the marine life of idyllic islands, and indulge in beach barbecues.
-You can travel up river in dugout canoes to a hidden village and spend time with the indigenous locals, swim in crystal clear waters, and enter the locks of the famous Panama Canal.
+You can spend time with the indigenous locals, swim in crystal clear waters, and enter the locks of the famous Panama Canal.
 With stops at the likes of Gatun Lake, Playa Muerto Darrien, and Granito de Oro Island, this trip is a unique way to experience this diverse corner of Central America.

 Golfito - Casa Orchideas - Drake Bay, Costa Rica

-We reach Golfito early morning for immigration procedures before arriving at Casa Orchideas for a swim stop and optional shore excursion.
+In the early morning, arrive at Golfito for immigration procedures before arriving at Casa Orchideas for a swim stop and optional shore excursion.
 Disembark by tenders for a wet landing at Casa Orchideas to visit beautiful gardens, an Orchid house and learn about all tropical and medicinal plants from all over the world.
 There will also be plenty of time for swimming before returning back to the ship by tender.
 Late afternoon departure towards Drake Bay arriving early evening and spending the night at anchor.